-Cycle Application, Review and Notification Timeline
+2023 Priority Impact, Review and Notification Timeline

 - Cycle Opens: August 30, 2023

 - Technical Assistance Webinar: September 6, 2023 (register here)

 - Deadline for emailed questions: September 12, 2023 (email to QoL@ChristopherReeve.org)

 - Proposals Due: October 11, 2023

 - External Review: October 16 November 3

-- Internal Review: November 8- December 5
+- Internal Review: November 8

+December 5

 - Grants awarded by the end of December

-- The grant period begins January 1, 2024
+- Grant period begins January 1, 2024

-Applicants are urged to view the Technical Assistance Webinar on Wednesday, September 6, 2023, at 3 pm EASTERN.
+Applicants are urged to view the Technical Assistance Webinar on 09/06/2023.
 The Technical Assistance Webinar will be recorded and posted on the website.

-All questions, concerns, or technical difficulties must be directed to the Quality of Life department via email at QOL@ChristopherReeve.org.
+All questions, concerns, or technical difficulties must be directed to the Quality of Life department via email at QoL@ChristopherReeve.org.

 In order to be fair to all applicants, individual technical assistance can no longer be offered.
-Preaward telephone calls will no longer be accommodated and voicemails will not be answered.
+Preaward telephone calls will no longer be accommodated, and voicemails will not be answered.

-Questions may be submitted by email prior to the Technical Assistance Webinar as well as during and after the webinar.
-All questions will be collected, aggregated, answered, and posted in a Questions and Answers document on the website.
-The deadline for emailed questions is September 12th.
+Questions may be submitted by email before the Technical Assistance Webinar, as well as during and after the webinar.
+All questions will be collected, aggregated, answered, and posted on the website in a Questions and Answers document.
+The deadline for emailed questions is Tuesday, September 12th.

 In adherence with our federal cooperative agreement we are unable to provide programmatic direction or comment on denied applications to organizations applying for Quality of Life grants, as providing direction/giving feedback would be providing unfair advantage over other applicants.
-Pre-award telephone calls will not be accommodated and voicemails will not be answered.
+Pre-award telephone calls will no longer be accommodated and voicemails will not be answered.